 The 2021-2029 Housing Element, in and of itself, does not propose specific projects but puts forth goals and policies that regulate various aspects of new housing development in San Fernando.
 Because it is a policy document, implementation of the 2021-2029 Housing Element would not, therefore, result in impacts from a temporary or permanent increase in ambient noise levels in the vicinity.
 The 2021-2029 Housing Element would facilitate the development of new housing on planned and approved, vacant and underutilized, and Mixed Use Overlay Housing Opportunity Sites that would largely constitute infill development when implemented.
-Future development projects on these Housing Opportunity Sites would be subject to development plan review to determine potential concerns related to noise based on site-specific locations and development design.
-Development proposals for individual projects would be subject to adopted development guidelines, including standards that govern noise levels.
+Future development projects on these Housing Opportunity Sites would be subject to development plan review to determine potential concerns related to noise based on site-specific locations and development guidelines, including standards that govern noise levels.
 Any impacts identified for an individual project would be addressed through the project approval process, including design review specific to any potential impacts for that project.